We will discuss the following aspects of tracheal tubes. Please scroll down and start reading.

 Endotracheal tube connectors connect the endotracheal tube to the breathing system.
 One end of the connector connects to the endotracheal tube and this end has a diameter that depends on the endotracheal tube size (see small arrows in image below).
 The other end connects to the breathing system and has a 15 mm outer diameter (British Standard).

 Endotracheal tubes are often not directly connected to breathing systems.
-Instead , to provide a more flexible connection, endotracheal tubes are often connected to a flexible “Catheter Mount “ (see image below).
+Instead , to provide a more flexible connection, endotracheal tubes are often connected to a flexible “Catheter Mount “ (see image below).
 The catheter mount is then connected to the breathing system.

-A common desire of everyone is to be happy.
-However, according to psychologists, many of us, without even realising it, develop certain ways of thinking which can prevent us from being happy.
-It is crucial if one is to be happy, that one recognises and changes such ways of thinking.
-The free website at the link below explains in a very easy to understand way, how to do so.
-The website is completely free so that everyone can benefit.
+Happiness is often not easy to achieve in our modern stressful world.
+According to psychologists, many of us, without realising it, think in certain ways which can prevent us from being happy.
+The free website at the link below explains how one can find happiness by changing such ways of thinking.
+The website is completely free so everyone can benefit from it.

 Special endotracheal tubes